openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_YOLACT.md

     --scale_values "[58.40, 57.12, 57.38]"
 ```

-* If the backbone of the model is Darknet53-FPN, use the following MO command-line:
+* If the backbone of the model is Darknet53-FPN, use the following MO command line:
 ```sh
 mo \
     --input_model /path/to/yolact.onnx \